Evensgn/hyperbo/README.md

+This repo is built based on the codebase of [HyperBO](https://github.com/google-research/hyperbo).
+We made several modifications to some original files to expand its utility and added new files under the `hyperbo/experiments` folder.

+## Usage of HyperBO+
+- Synthetic data generation: see `python3 hyperbo/experiments/synthetic_data_generation.py`.
+This script generates synthetic data for the experiments of HyperBO+.
+Parameters of data-generation including the save path of the generated file are configured in the script.
+- Run HyperBO+ experiments: see `python3 hyperbo/experiments/run_hyperbo_plus.py`.
+This script runs the experiments of HyperBO+.
+Hyper-parameters of the experiments are configured in the script.
+Set the `synthetic_data_path` to the path of the generated synthetic data file.

+The remaining part of this README document is copied from the original repo except from slight modification to the installation instructions.

+---

 # HyperBO - Prior Discovery
 A Jax/Flax codebase for prior discovery in meta Bayesian optimization.
 The algorithm and analyses can be found in *[Pre-trained Gaussian processes for Bayesian optimization](https://arxiv.org/pdf/2109.08215.pdf)*.
 Slides are available [at this link](https://ziw.mit.edu/pub/hyperbo_slides.pdf) with [video at the AutoML Seminars](https://www.youtube.com/watch?v=cH4-hHXvO5c).